Crowns Achieves Market Capitalization of $12.56 Million (CWS)

 Crowns Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Crowns directly using US dollars.
-Investors seeking to acquire Crowns should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Crowns using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Crowns directly using U.S. dollars.
+Investors seeking to trade Crowns should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Crowns using one of the exchanges listed above.

 Receive News & Updates for Crowns Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crowns and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.